London skyline at sunset

 The London Underground (Tube), buses, Black Cabs, Uber and Bolt are all widely available.
 Contactless payment works on TfL, but an Oyster card is great for visitors staying longer.

-+ Which mapping apps should I use?
++ Which navigation apps should I use?

 Google Maps works well, but CityMapper is exceptional for London — combining tube, bus, walking and cycle directions in one.

-+ Best time to visit?
++ When is the best time to visit?

 May–September offers the warmest weather.
 December has festive markets.
 Pack layers and a small umbrella regardless of season!